djafar1/REBS/README.md

 Now you should be good to go.
 Any interactions with the files and folders you need to move between your machine and codespaces should be handled with right click "Upload/Download" from the "EXPLORER" box.

-## For ICPM 2024 demonstration to generate documentation
+## Documentation: For ICPM 2024 demonstration purposes

+Generated documentation available at: https://paul-cvp.github.io/dcr4pydocs/

+Optionally you can generate the documentation (step 5 does not work in codespaces unless you install the HTML Preview extension inside the codespace):

 1. In your virtual python environment run:
 ```